PhoenixTestOps/PremierDevOps/readme.md

 Comments have been provided in the file to help you understand the purpose of the property.
 The entire list of properties can be found [here](http://serenity-bdd.info/docs/serenity/#_serenity_system_properties_and_configuration)

-### < environment >.properties
+### < env >.properties
 An environment file must be created for each environment that your tests will run against.
 This will contain environment specific configuration that your tests will require at runtime.

+The location of the file is currently set to `src/main/java`

-There is no strict naming convention, but the name of the file (excluding extension) will be passed in as a parameter when running your tests from Maven.
+There is no strict naming convention, but the name of the file (excluding extension) will have to be passed in as a cmd line parameter when running your tests from Maven.
+For example, if you call your file `local.properties`, then the cmd line arg to pass to the `mvn` command would be `-Denv=local`.

 ## Usage